Avdhut-code/Hypr-Trinity/README.md

 # LinuxMintHyprlandConfig

-A personal dotfile suite for Hyprland — dark, minimal, and opinionated.
+A personal dotfile suite for debian | arch | fedora — Hyprland  setups Its dark, minimal, and opinionated.
 Ships with a full installer that handles symlinks, backups, packages, and optional apps across Debian, Arch, and Fedora based systems.

 ---
 > [!CAUTION]